 How Are Color Pencils Different?

-With the Kohni-Noor Progresso, you do have to press harder, but I still have some pencils from a set that are twenty years old and still going strong.
+The Kohni-Noor Progresso requires that you have to press harder, but I still have some pencils from a set that are twenty years old and still going strong.

 The Staedtler Mars CE and the Ergosoft have a triangular barrel and because of this little ingenious design, these also do not roll off of your drawing surface.